2022 protests in Russian-occupied Ukraine: East

+On 3 March, civilians blocked the Russian military from entering Svatove in the Luhansk Oblast, while chanting Ukraine's national salute.

 On 4 March, after the occupation of Novopskov in the Luhansk Oblast by Russian troops, local residents protested under Ukrainian flags.
-According to Ukrayinska Pravda, citing locals, one person was injured as a result of shooting at protesters.
-On 5 March, the local residents protested again against the Russian occupation and warning shots were again opened on them; according to the head of the Luhansk Regional State Administration, Serhiy Haidai, three locals were injured.
+According to Ukrainska Pravda, citing locals, one person was injured as a result of shooting at protesters.
+On 5 March, the local residents protested again against the Russian occupation, and warning shots were again opened on them.
+According to the head of the Luhansk Regional State Administration, Serhiy Haidai, three locals were injured.

 On 5 March, a significant number of civilians carrying Ukrainian flags and singing the Ukrainian anthem marched through the streets of Bilokurakyne in the Luhansk Oblast.
 The march was stopped by Russian forces.